scoursesdsa/stepik_auto_tests_course/README.md

 # stepik_auto_tests_course
-Task for a course stepik
+Homework task for a course stepik